Is It Better To Have a Will or a Living Trust?

 • What are your attorney’s fees and billing options?

-• What is the difference between a revocable living trust and an irrevocable trust?
+• What is the difference between a revocable living trust vs. an irrevocable trust?

 • What type of trust is best for me?

-• Are there other estate planning documents I should have, such as a living will or advance health care directive?
+• Are there other estate planning documents I should have, such as a power of attorney, living will, healthcare directive, or special needs trust?

 • Is my estate large enough to be subject to state or federal estate taxes?